chainwikinet/wikijs-yam-content/govern.md

 # YAM Relaunch Government: Approved Proposals

-On September 18, 2020, migration to YAM relaunch began and YAM governance re-opened under its new protocol.
+On September 18, 2020, governance re-opened for the newly relaunched YAM.

 Here's a list of the approved proposals during the YAM relaunch.